 When employees get paid is important to everyone at your business.
 It’s important to employees because it determines when they should expect their wages and how they should budget their funds.
 It’s important to employers for the same reason—it influences cash flow and budgets for the business.
-That is why it’s essential to understand the basics of payroll schedules and related terminology, like payroll in arrears.
+That is why it’s essential to understand the basics of common payroll schedules and related terminology, like payroll in arrears.

-The word arrears literally means, “an unpaid and overdue debt.”
+Arrears literally means, “an unpaid and overdue debt.”
 But when people talk about payroll in arrears, they are referring to the fact that employees may have a pay date that is after their pay period has ended.

 So while the employer does owe the employee money for their time worked, payroll in arrears is legal (with some reasonable restrictions), and in fact, often the expectation for hourly employees.